Stackclash/5e-vault/5. Mechanics/Items/Sork Root Hhbh.md

 ## Effect:

 As an action, you may place this root in your mouth and begin chewing on it.
 While chewing on this root, you exude a slippery mucus that makes you difficult to grab.
-Any Strength check made to grapple you is made at disadvantage, and you do not suffer any penalties when squeezing into tight spaces.
+Any Strength check made to [[/5.
+Mechanics/Rules/Actions.md#grapple\|grapple]] you is made at disadvantage, and you do not suffer any penalties when squeezing into tight spaces.
 This root may be chewed for up to 5 minutes, which you may do all at once, or over several sessions.

 *Source: Hamund's Herbalism Handbook p.
 32*